Celliwig/Reverse-Engineering/Acer/8730g/README.md

 ```
 Reading from an I/O port.

-Applying this knowlege to the previous function it can be seen that it's interogating I/O ports 0x70-71 which is RTC, and is infact reading the time (defining the function is helpful because it's call'ed from all over the code).
+Applying this knowlege to the previous function it can be seen that it's interogating I/O ports 0x70-71 which is the RTC, and is infact reading the time (defining this function is helpful because it's call'ed from all over the code).
 Note that I/O port 0x80 is the BIOS debug port, and if implemented is just a register connected to a hexadecimal LED/LCD display and normally shows POST codes from the firmware at startup.

 Also called from this function is this:
 <div style="height: 400px; overflow: auto;"><table height="400px" border=0><tr><td>